 Students study the principles, economic aspects, and laws of real estate, including the information needed to obtain a real estate sales/brokers license and/or for better management of personal real estate investments.
 Topics include legal descriptions and estates, encumbrances, agencies, contracts, financing, appraisal, escrow and title, leases, urban economics, taxation, and vocational careers.

-REAL ESTATE 3Real Estate Practices
+REAL ESTATE 3 Real Estate Practices 3 UNITS (CSU) LECTURE 3 HOURS Open to all Students.

 Students solve the problems of establishing and conducting a real estate business, including establishing the office, securing listing and prospects, showing properties and closing sales, ethics and professional relationships, rentals and leases, appraising, and the California Real Estate Act.
 Preparation of documents used in real estate transactions, property transfers, and exchanges is included.

-REAL ESTATE 5 Legal Aspects of Real Estate
+REAL ESTATE 5 Legal Aspects of Real Estate 3 UNITS (CSU) LECTURE 3 HOURS Open to all Students.

-I3 UNITS (CSU)

 Students who plan to take the state examination, which is required in order to obtain a broker license (meets optional requirements for sales license), can receive the appropriate legal background, including principles of property ownership and management in their business aspects, with special reference to law of California as it applies to community property, deeds,trust deeds, mortgages, leases, brokerage, mechanic's liens, homesteads, wills, and estates.

-REAL ESTATE 6 Legal Aspects of Real Estate II
+REAL ESTATE 6 Legal Aspects of Real Estate II 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67.

 The Students learn advanced issues involving real estate legal matters, including an advanced and in depth study of agency and sub-agency law, civil rights and fair housing laws in real estate practice, and real estate escrow and title insurance laws.
 Also included are the introductory studies of wills, trusts, and probate administration as they apply to real estate broker's practice.

-REAL ESTATE 7 Real Estate Finance I
+REAL ESTATE 7 Real Estate Finance I 3 UNITS (CSU) LECTURE 3 HOURS Open to all Students.

 Students study the forms, and sources of financing real property, including purchase, construction, refinance, and other creative permanent financing approaches.
 Also included is an assessment of the procedures for obtaining government - sponsored financing through FHA, DVA, and Cal-Vet.
 The various loan sources currently being used in the marketplace will be evaluated including banks, savings and loans, insurance companies, mortgage brokers/bankers, pensions, credit unions, and private parties.

-REAL ESTATE 9 Real Estate Appraisal I
+REAL ESTATE 9 Real Estate Appraisal I 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 The Student learns the purpose of appraisals, the appraisal process, and the different approaches of valuation.
 Additionally, the Student learns methods and techniques used to determine the value of various types of properties.
 The market comparison and cost approaches are emphasized, plus an introduction to investment property valuation by the income approach.

-REAL ESTATE 11

-Escrow Principles
+REAL ESTATE 11 Escrow Principles 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Students study real estate escrow responsibilities, procedures and management, such as preparing escrow instructions, loan documentation, and closing statements.
 Topics covered In This course also include the basics of escrow accounting, financing procedures for real property and title transfer and title insurance procedures.

-REAL ESTATE 14 Property Management
+REAL ESTATE 14 Property Management 3 UNITS (CSU) LECTURE 3 HOURS Open to all Students.

 Students study the nature and types of property management, leases and contracts, rent scheduling, selling of space and techniques of renting, tenant selection and supervision, relations with owners and budgets, purchasing and accounts, reporting, ethics, and legal and professional relationships.

-REAL ESTATE 18 Real Estate Investments I
+REAL ESTATE 18 Real Estate Investments I 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.